wellbyt3/audit-process/README.md

   - @test when I want to test something in the playground or testing environment that will take longer than a minute or two to test.
   - @complex when I notice an area where there's a lot of complexity that is likely to contain bugs.
 I'll usually tag external integrations as @complex as well.
 - When there are many state variables tracking lots of different things or state variables that are unintuitive, memorizing what they represent really helps as you get deeper into a codebase.
 Once I learn what a state variables represents, add the definition to the "Notes" document and then at the end of the day, create spaced repetition flashcards.
 - When a function has logic to handle many different inputs, pick an input, then go through the function only thinking about that input.
 Repeat this for every input.
-Notate each variation of input in the "Project Tracker" first, then go through each one by one.
+Notate each variation of input in the "Audit Tracker" first, then go through each one by one.
 - Once I finish going through an entry point, go back through, but only identifying when state is updated.
 Log these state updates in the state tracker so I can visually see how state is changing.

 Some situational approaches I've found helpful: